Fill in the details below to become a member.

 When we say “we”, “us”, “our”, “Midcounties” or “Society”, we mean The Midcounties Co-operative Limited.
 When we say “you” and “your”, we mean the person whose name is on the front of the membership card.

-When you use your membership card you accept these terms and conditions.
+When you use your membership card or scan your app you accept these terms and conditions.

 As we’re a co-operative, you need to read these terms and conditions alongside our Rules.
 When we refer to our “Rules” we mean the Society’s Rules (which may change from time to time).